Nstamour-art/XogotDocs/Documentation.docc/Manual/xr/xr_action_map.md

 For our walkthrough in this document we will thus create a single action set called my_first_action_set.
-We do this by pressing the Add action set button:
+We do this by pressing the :button:`Add action set` button:

 @Image(source: "xr_my_first_action_set.png")